lammps/lammps/doc/src/read_data.rst

 characters per line and characters beyond that limit will be ignored.

 A data file has a header and a body.
 The header appears first.
-The first line of the header is always skipped; it typically contains a description of the file.
-Then lines are read one at a time.
+The first line of the header and thus of the data file is *always* skipped;
+it typically contains a description of the file or a comment from the software that created the file.

+Then lines are read one line at a time.
 Lines can have a trailing comment starting with '#' that is ignored.
-If the line is blank (only white-space after comment is deleted), it is skipped.
-If the line contains a header keyword, the corresponding value(s) is read from the line.
-If it does not contain a header keyword, the line begins the body of the file.
+There *must* be at least one blank between any valid content and the comment.
+If a line is blank (i.e. contains only white-space after comments are deleted), it is skipped.
+If the line contains a header keyword, the corresponding value(s) is/are read from the line.
+A line that is *not* blank and does *not* contain a header keyword begins the body of the file.

 The body of the file contains zero or more sections.
 The first line of a section has only a keyword.
 This line can have a trailing comment starting with '#' that is either ignored or can be used to check for a style match, as described below.
-The next line is skipped.
+There must be a blank between the keyword and any comment.
+The *next* line is *always* skipped.
 The remaining lines of the section contain values.
 The number of lines depends on the section keyword as described below.
-Zero or more blank lines can be used between sections.
+Zero or more blank lines can be used *between* sections.
 Sections can appear in any order, with a few exceptions as noted below.

 The keyword *fix* can be used one or more times.
 Each usage specifies a fix that will be used to process a specific portion of the data